La Rochelle: French Wars of Religion

-La Rochelle was the first French city, with Rouen, to experience iconoclastic riots in 1560, at the time of the suppression of the Amboise conspiracy, before the riots spread to many other cities.
-Further cases of Reformation iconoclasm were recorded in La Rochelle from 30 May 1562, following the Massacre of Vassy.
+La Rochelle and Rouen were the first French cities to experience iconoclastic riots in 1560, at the time of the suppression of the Amboise conspiracy, before the riots spread to many other cities.
+Further cases iconoclasm broke out in La Rochelle from 30 May 1562, following the Massacre of Vassy.
 Protestants pillaged churches, destroyed images and statues, and also assassinated 13 Catholic priests in the Tower of the Lantern.

-From 1568, La Rochelle became a centre for the Huguenots, and the city declared itself an independent Reformed Republic on the model of Geneva.
-During the subsequent period, La Rochelle became an entity that has been described as a "state within a state".
-This led to numerous conflicts with the Catholic central government.
-The city supported the Protestant movement of William of Orange in the Netherlands, and from La Rochelle the Dutch under Louis of Nassau and the Sea Beggars were able to raid Spanish shipping.
+From 1568, La Rochelle became a centre for the Huguenots, and the city declared itself an independent Reformed Republic on the model of Geneva, a "state within a state".
+This led to numerous conflicts with the Catholic royal government.
+The city supported the Protestant movement of William of Orange in the Netherlands, and from La Rochelle the Dutch under Louis of Nassau and the Sea Beggars sailed to raid Spanish shipping.

-In 1571 the city of La Rochelle suffered a naval blockade by the French Navy under the command of Filippo di Piero Strozzi and Antoine Escalin des Aimars, a former protagonist of the Franco-Ottoman alliance.
-The city was finally besieged during the siege of La Rochelle (1572–1573) during the French Wars of Religion, following the St. Bartholomew's Day massacre in August 1572, and occurred at the same time as other sieges of Protestant cities such as the siege of Sancerre.
+In 1571 the city suffered a blockade by the French Navy commanded by Filippo di Piero Strozzi and Antoine Escalin des Aimars, a former protagonist of the Franco-Ottoman alliance.
+The French Wars of Religion broke out following the St. Bartholomew's Day massacre in August 1572, and the blockade escalated to the siege of La Rochelle (1572–1573), along with other sieges of Protestant cities such as the Sancerre.
 The conflict ended with the 1573 Peace of La Rochelle, which restricted the Protestant worship to the three cities of Montauban, Nîmes and La Rochelle.
 Pierre Richier died in La Rochelle in 1580.